SaraMc12/Reading_list/README.md

 # Reading_list

 Hello again, and welcome back to my code.
 Thank you again for your helpful feedback the first time and for reviewing my refactored code.
 Most of the information in the readMe has not changed.
 However, I have included a few new things to assist in the understanding of the app as well as my latest process.
 Also, there will be a test at the end.
 Ready?
 Let's do this!
+(quick note: I included some example images which will show up if you open in preview.)

  ### How do I use it

 You can easily clone this from the repo and test it in your favorite text editor by typing `git clone` and pasting the repo into your terminal.

-Once you have the repo cloned type in your terminal `npm install` Once that is installed right click the file `MainApp.js ` and open it in theterminal then type
+Once you have the repo cloned type in your terminal `npm install` Once that is installed right click the file `MainApp.js ` and open it in the terminal then type
-`node MainApp.js` then type in a desired book title, genre or topic surrounded by quotation marks (this helps creates a more efficiant search for the API).
+`node MainApp.js` a desired book title, genre or topic surrounded by quotation marks (this helps creates a more efficiant search for the API).
 ### Ex:
 ```
 node BookSearch.js "Craft Projects"